rakeshsingh77/neotalon/README.md

 ---

-## Enable / Disable Modules ✅ / ⚠️
+## Enable / Disable Modules

 NeoTalon uses a simple filesystem convention:

 - To enable a plugin/module, put its Lua spec file into `lua/neotalon/plugins-enabled/` (copy or **symlink** from `plugins-available/` if you want to keep the original). `lazy.nvim` imports `neotalon.plugins-enabled` so any specs in that directory are loaded.
+  Use of symlinks is recommended to keep `plugins-available/` as the source of truth.

-- To disable, remove the file (or move it to `plugins-available/`).
+- To disable, remove the link or file (or move it to `plugins-available/` if not using the symlink method).

 Examples: